slutske22/react-leaflet-editable-popup/README.md

 </table>

+## Contenteditable
+In order for the user's input to be properly processed as HTML, user input is routed through <a href="https://www.npmjs.com/package/html-react-parser" target="_blank">html-react-parser</a>.
+For this reason, the initial value of the popup's content that you code in must be in the form of a javascript string.
+This is similar to Leaflet's [setContent](https://leafletjs.com/reference-1.6.0.html#popup-setcontent) function.

 ## Examples

 Check out the codesandbox for some examples in action.

 ### Without state management

 Using the `editable` and `removable` props without a state management structure is very simple.
 Just add them as props to your `<Popup>` and they will work.
 See the simple example in the *Using this Plugin* section above.
-Each popup will keep newly content within its own state.
+Each popup will keep newly edited content within its own state.

 ### With state management